mjeanroy/backbone-template-manager/README.md

 And that's all!

+Note that following events will be triggered:

+- `render:loading` when the view start rendering (before any template download and rendering).
+- `render:success` when the view is fully rendered (templates are fetched, view is up to date).
+- `render:error` when the view cannot be rendered because of missing templates.

 **How it works?**

 The `render` method comes with a default implementation:

 - Get the default template manager of the view (basically, calls `templateManager` method view).
 - Download the template using its id (what happens here precisely depends on the template manager, more details later).
-- Calls the `toJSON` method from the view: by default return an object containing a `model` property (with `model.toJSON` as the value).
+- Calls the `toJSON` method from the view: by default return an object containing a `model` property (with `model.toJSON` as the value) and/or a `collection` property (result of `collection.toJSON` method).
 - Render the view using default compile function (use `_.template` under the hood).

 **How templates are downloaded?**

 By default, templates are downloaded using `Backbone.ajax`.

 - The default http method is `GET`.
 - The requested URL is built with:
   - The template manager prefix (default is `/templates`).